 - Mealtimes- again, family mealtimes are so important!
 Keep them special by nixing device use while you’re eating.

 - The last hour before bedtime– studies have shown that children using electronic devices before bed (and after lights out) don’t get as much sleep as they should.
-They also have higher incidences of daytime sleepiness, which makes sense, right?
-So keep that last hour (at least) before bedtime screen-free and you’ll have healthier kids! (source)
+The Sleep Foundation also reports that these children also have higher incidences of daytime sleepiness, which makes sense, right?
+So keep that last hour (at least) before bedtime screen-free and you’ll have healthier kids!

 - Outdoor time– If your kids are outside (and they should be, as much as possible), keeping them off their devices is an easy way to limit screen time.
 Being on a screen during outdoor play time negates almost all of the benefits of outdoor play, so it just makes sense to leave the screens for indoors.
 Encourage physical activity and enjoyment of nature by keeping the devices inside.